trainb0y/TileRPG/README.md

 # TileRPG
-Rewrite of TempName (My first attempt at a sandbox game) using Tilemap, rewritten again.
+Rewrite of TempName (My first attempt at a sandbox game in Unity) using Tilemap for terrain handling, rewritten again.
 That makes this the... third attempt?

 Don't judge the code quality, it's pretty terrible.